Capital Markets Union

 Furthermore, political and regulatory risks are a key source of uncertainty for investors and can undermine pension funds’ willingness to invest.

-PensionsEurope supports the Commission’s initiative to develop an EU framework for simple, transparent and standardized securitization.
+PensionsEurope supports the Commission’s initiative to develop an EU framework for simple, transparent and standardised securitisation.

-First and foremost, we believe that a new EU securitization framework should be internationally consistent.
-Hence, we suggest to align any future EU legislative measure with the Basel Committee/IOSCO recommendations and to harmonize the regulatory definitions of securitizations typologies existing across the EU.
+First and foremost, we believe that a new EU securitisation framework should be internationally consistent.
+Hence, we suggest aligning any future EU legislative measure with the Basel Committee/IOSCO recommendations and harmonising the regulatory definitions of securitisations typologies existing across the EU.

-The standardization of definitions, of information disclosure and of performance metrics across the EU could have a positive impact on the development of EU securitization markets, help ease investors’ analysis and increase the comparability of securitization instruments across the EU.
-The development of high quality securitization should not prevent however the development of other, non-standardized, securitized products.
+The standardization of definitions, information disclosure, and of performance metrics across the EU could have a positive impact on the development of EU securitisation markets, help ease investors’ analysis and increase the comparability of securitisation instruments across the EU.
+The development of high quality securitisation should not prevent, however, the development of other, non-standardised, securitised products.